 Cons: The zipperless top is super convenient, but the feature is also prone to wear and tear.
 Due to the smaller size, the cooler can’t hold as much ice as other options on this list when full.

-The Pelican Elite 20 Quart Cooler comes with a lifetime guarantee that includes replacing any cooler that breaks, giving customers peace of mind.
+The Pelican Elite 20 Quart Cooler comes with a lifetime guarantee that includes replacing any cooler that breaks.
 Designed for outdoor adventures, the Pelican includes 3” locking latches, a reinforced lockable fastener, an anti-shear hinge system and molded tie-down slots that make it easy to attach to a roof rack or boat.
 Contents stay cold with the Pelican’s 2” of polyurethane insulation with a 360-degree freezer-grade gasket.
 The 20-quart cooler can hold up to three bottles of wine or 15 cans.

 Pros: The top of the Pelican includes four self-draining cup holders that provide users with a convenient space to put their drinks, as well as a built-in bottle opener.
 This cooler comes in a variety of attractive colors.